Homological stability for topological chiral homology of completions: Highly connected bounded charge complexes

-We want to replace $\sigma * Link(\sigma)$ by $\partial \sigma * K$.
 We claim this reduces the number of bad simplices of maximal dimension by one.
 To see this, note that all changed simplexes are of the form $\alpha * \beta$ where $\alpha$ is a proper face of $\sigma$ and $\beta$ is a simplex of $K$.
-By construction all vertices of $K$ are not bad, which uses similar reasoning about the labelings as before, and there is one less vertex of $\sigma$ present.\end{proof}
+By construction all vertices of $K$ are not bad, which uses similar reasoning about the labelings as before, and in $\alpha * \beta$ at least one vertex of $\sigma$ does not occur.\end{proof}

-\begin{remark}If $\Sigma$ is a punctured disk with $k$ punctures, then the bounded charge disk-like arc complex is actually $(k-1)$-connected.
-One can instead work with the initial case $k=2$ and $|\Delta| = 1$ and then $\mathcal A^0_\circ(\Sigma,\Delta,\lambda)$ is not just connected but contractible.
-To see this, note that each isotopy class of arc is uniquely determined by its ``winding number'' and the only vertices connected by 1-simplices to an isotopy class of arc with winding number $\omega$ are those with winding numbers $\omega-1$ and $\omega+1$.
-One now continues with the proof as given, being more careful at the places where connectivity estimates are done.
-This high connectivity propagates through the subsequent proofs.\end{remark}